Apiyo4/base/README.md

 - A mouse or pointing device

 ## Run Instructions
+### Endpoints:
+ - POST /questions -> all users can ask a question
+ - GET /tests -> all users can take a test
+ - GET /questions/answered -> ll ausers can see answered questions
+ - POST /users -> all users can register
+ - POST /users/login -> all users can login
+ - PUT /questions -> guru can answer a question
+ - POST /tests -> guru can add tests
+ - DELETE /questions -> guru can delete irrelevant questions

 ### To run back-end locally
-endpoints:
- POST /questions -> all users can ask a question
- GET /tests -> all users can take a test
- GET /questions/answered -> ll ausers can see answered questions POST /users -> all users can register
- POST /users/login -> all users can login authenticated Routes:
- PUT /questions -> guru can answer a question
- POST /tests -> guru can add tests
- DELETE /questions -> guru can delete irrelevant questions

 - Navigate to src/ backend
 - Create a .env file
 - Add the  environment variables: NODE_ENV, JWT_SECRET, Mongo_Uri and port number